Simon Sollier: Death and legacy

 Sollier died in Villers-sur-Coudun on 1 July 1955, at the age of 65.

-Like so many other French internationals from the start of the 20th century, Sollier was the victim of mistakes by historians, being initially given the first name André, an error that persisted until the 21st century, even appearing in the Equipe de France de Football, l'Intégrale des 497 rencontres ("French Football Team, All 497 Matches"), a book published by the FFF in 1991.
-This was the result of a confusion with Léon André Sollier, originally from Pantin, who died at the start of the war in 1914.
+Like many other French international football players from the start of the 20th century, Sollier was the victim of mistakes by historians, being initially given the first name André.
+This error persisted until the 21st century, even appearing in the Equipe de France de Football, l'Intégrale des 497 rencontres ("French Football Team, All 497 Matches"), a book published by the French Football Federation in 1991.
+This was the result of a confusion with Léon André Sollier, originally from Pantin, who died at the start of the First World War in 1914.
 It was not until 2022 that the French football historian Pierre Cazal found the initial S as his first name on several occasions in the French press of the time, and thus, following a quick glance at the digitized military records of conscripts, Simon Sollier was found.